graphistry/graphistry-helm/docs/source/values-override.rst

               - name: docker-secret-prod

-For more information on configuration options for each chart, see the Configuration section in each corresponding chapter for the charts.
+For more information on configuration options for each chart, see the Configuration section in each corresponding chapter.